 You will need to get license verification from your licensing agency.
 You should procure a letter that your license is in good standing.

+You will need to do 20 hours of acceptable continuing education each year.
+At least three must be in ethics.
 You will submit a continuing education roster.
-You should retain continuing education records for two years in case of audit.
+You should retain continuing education records for two years in case of an audit.

 - Edmond Counseling and Professional Development: The Counseling Institute at this facility provides continuing education courses for Oklahoma counselors throughout the year.
 Professionals can learn about mindfulness in action, ethics, self-care, and cultural competencies.
 The institute holds many of these classes on Saturdays in Edmond.